rails-id/guides/source/active_support_core_extensions.md

 WARNING: `DateTime` is not aware of DST rules and so some of these methods have edge cases when a DST change is going on.
 For example `seconds_since_midnight` might not return the real amount in such a day.

 ### Calculations

+NOTE: All the following methods are defined in `active_support/core_ext/date_time/calculations.rb`.

 The class `DateTime` is a subclass of `Date` so by loading `active_support/core_ext/date/calculations.rb` you inherit these methods and their aliases, except that they will always return datetimes.